How To Feed A Loon

 A small glass jar filled with Russian dressing with a spoon lifting some of it out of the jar.

-If you prefer little to no spice level, then pull back on the chili sauce, or omit it completely.
+If you prefer little to no spice level, then pull back on the chili sauce or omit it completely.

-In order for the onion to not overpower the flavor profile, we run it along the side of our box grater.
+In order for the onion not to overpower the flavor profile, we run it along the side of our box grater.
 This prevents you from biting into chunks of raw onion but keeps a nuance of fresh onion flavor.

 A hand scraping a cut onion down the sides of a box grater, grating the onion.